Avaiga/taipy-doc/docs/tutorials/integration/6_ibm_watson_studio/index.md

 By integrating IBM Watson Studio projects with Taipy scenarios, you gain streamlined workflows for data manipulation and scenario management.
-This involves creating custom jobs for interacting with IBM Watson Studio's API to read from and write to datasets, execute code, seamlessly blending Watson Studio capabilities with Taipy's task orchestration and data management.
+This involves creating custom jobs for interacting with IBM Watson Studio's API to read from and write to datasets, execute code, seamlessly blending Watson Studio capabilities with Taipy's data management and interactive graphics.

 ![Watson Studio](images/watson_studio.png){width=50% : .tp-image}